A.I. Chair is the result of my collaboration with renowned Industrial designer Philippe Starck and Italian contemporary furniture maker Kartell.

 Once an optimal design is achieved, it is fabricated using a custom robotic welding workflow.
 Starting with a thin sheet of steel, the robot uses a custom end-effector and a modifed-short circuit metal inert gas (MIG) welding process to transfer metal along paths specified by the digital model.
 These paths selectively reinforce the sheet so to meet the structural goals of the design.

-In collaboration with Autodesk Research Nick Cote, Ray Wang, Danil Nagy, David Benjamin
+Nick Cote, Ray Wang, Danil Nagy, David Benjamin of Autodesk Research.

 The Elbo chair was created through Autodesk's generative design software.
 Generative design mimics nature’s evolutionary approach to design, where a designers input design goals into the software, along with parameters such as materials, manufacturing methods, and weight constraints.
 Using cloud computing, the software explores hundreds of possible permutations of a solution, allowing a designer to find the best solution that fits their design criteria.
 The result is a chair with 18% less volume than the original design, a 90% decrease in maximum displacement, and an 80% decrease in maximum stresses.
 The chair was then fabricated with a CNC in solid Walnut.